daily-co/daily-js/README.md

 `setAudio`, `setVideo`, and `eject` on remote participants require meeting owner permission.
-If an action is not possible (or if there is no current meeting) the action will not be attempted.
+If an action is not possible (or if there is no current meeting) the action will be silently ignored.

 **Please note that remotely controlling a user's microphone and camera is a potential privacy issue.
 This functionality is important